rdeioris/compushady/README.md

 (the vulkan headers will be searched in /usr/local or by reading the VULKAN_SDK environment variable, otherwise only the metal backend will be built)

 `Note for Windows`:
 (the vulkan headers will be searched by reading the VULKAN_SDK environment variable, automatically set by the LunarG installer.
-If no Vulkan SDK is found only the d3d12 and d3d11 backends will be built)
+If no Vulkan SDK is found only the d3d12 backend will be built)

 ### Enumerate compute devices